Agile-and-Adaptive-Robotics/Platform/README.md

 Dr. Hunt wants the platform to be able to generate a motion following the pseudo random ternary sequence to test the bipedal robot.
 When the robot is tested on this platform, the transfer function of the bipedal robot can be derived.

 ## Deadline:
 At least the end of Spring Term 2020
+Due to the pandemic, this deadline has been missed.
+Currently, there is no deadline.

 ## Creators: